Rooftop solar power: Cost trends

 In the mid-2000s, solar companies used various financing plans for customers such as leases and power purchase agreements.
 Customers could pay for their solar panels over a span of years, and get help with payments from credits from net metering programs.
 As of May 2017, installation of a rooftop solar system costs an average of $20,000.
 In the past, it had been more expensive.

 Utility Dive wrote, "For most people, adding a solar system on top of other bills and priorities is a luxury" and "rooftop solar companies by and large cater to the wealthier portions of the American population."
 Most households that get solar arrays are "upper middle-income".
 The average household salary for solar customers is around $100,000.
 However, "a surprising number of low-income" customers appeared in a study of income and solar system purchases.
 "Based on the findings of the study, GTM researchers estimate that the four solar markets include more than 100,000 installations at low-income properties."

-A report released in June 2018 by the Consumer Energy Alliance that analyzed U.S. solar incentives showed that a combination of federal, state and local incentives, along with the declining net cost of installing PV systems, has caused a greater usage of rooftop solar across the nation.
+A report released in June 2018 by the Consumer Energy Alliance that analyzed U.S. solar incentives, showed that a combination of federal, state and local incentives, along with the declining net cost of installing PV systems, has caused a greater usage of rooftop solar across the nation.
 According to Daily Energy Insider, "In 2016, residential solar PV capacity grew 20 percent over the prior year, the report said.
 The average installed cost of residential solar, meanwhile, dropped 21 percent to $2.84 per watt-dc in the first quarter of 2017 versus first quarter 2015."
 In fact, in eight states the group studied, the total government incentives for installing a rooftop solar PV system actually exceeded the cost of doing so.

 In 2019, the national average cost in the United States, after tax credits, for a 6 kW residential system was $2.99/W, with a typical range of $2.58 to $3.38.

-Due to economies of scale, industrial-sized ground-mounted solar systems produce power at half the cost (2c/kWh) of small roof-mounted systems (4c/kWh).
+Due to economies of scale, industrial-sized ground-mounted solar systems produce power at half the cost (2 c/kWh) of small roof-mounted systems (4 c/kWh).

-Net-metering mechanism

-This is an arrangement for grid connected solar power systems.
-In this mechanism, the excess solar power generated is exported to the electricity grid.
-The consumer gets credit for the amount of power exported.
-At the end of the billing cycle, the consumer is charged for the net or difference of power imported and power exported to the electricity grid.
-Hence the name, net-metering.

-A key point to note here is that there is no sale of solar power in this mechanism.
-The exported kWh are only used to adjust the imported kWh prior to the bill calculation.